inb1ts/inb1ts.github.io/content/posts/in-memory-unhooking.md

 Unlike the Sophos example, we don't quickly encounter a jump that leads to the relocated syscall stub here, so what other options do we have?

-Well, we know what address the relocated syscall stub is going to jump **back** to at some point... the address that follows the locatio nof the original hook.
+Well, we know what address the relocated syscall stub is going to jump **back** to at some point... the address that follows the location of the original hook.
 We can just search through the relevant sections of allocated memory looking for that address - it's crude, but works.

 ### Implementation